 Zuali Malsawma has a Master of Library and Information Sciences from the University of Maryland.
-She has worked for the libraries of various nonprofit, government and educational organizations, including the Population Reference Bureau, the Library of Congress and Johns Hopkins Center for Communication Programs.
+She has worked for the libraries of various nonprofit, government and educational organizations, including the Population Reference Bureau, the Library of Congress and the Johns Hopkins Center for Communication Programs.
 She is interested in ADHD research for better treatments of the disorder so that those affected can thrive with it.
 Zuali is active in homeschooling and in assisting underserved populations through community organizations.
-She enjoys family celebrations and other social events, and taking long walks by the lake close to her home.
+She enjoys family celebrations and other social events along with taking long walks by the lake close to her home.

 Carla Marin, Bilingual Health Information Specialist

-Carla Marin has provided bilingual outreach and social services for more than five years for several non-profit and public health organizations.
-She has worked for the Arlington Partnership for Affordable Housing, University of Delaware’s Infant Caregiver Project, the American Red Cross, and Northern Virginia Family Service, among others.
-Carla earned a degree in psychology from Marymount University in Arlington, VA.
-She is certified in mental health first aid and Tier One training from the Domestic Violence Network and is a graduate of the Leadership Arlington Young Professionals Program.
+Carla Marin has provided bilingual outreach and social services for several non-profit and public health organizations.
+She has worked for the Arlington Partnership for Affordable Housing, University of Delaware’s Infant Caregiver Project, the American Red Cross, and the Northern Virginia Family Service, among others.
+Carla earned a Bachelor of Arts in Psychology from Marymount University in Arlington, VA.
+She is certified in Mental Health First Aid and Tier One training from the Domestic Violence Network and is a graduate of the Leadership Arlington Young Professionals Program.
 Carla is fluent in Spanish.
 In her free time, she enjoys painting, volunteering, hiking, and spending time with family and friends.

 Karen Sampson, Health Information Specialist

-Karen Sampson Hoffman earned a Master of Arts in communication from the State University of New York College at Brockport.
-Karen previously served as the communications manager for CHADD.
+Karen Sampson Hoffman earned a Master of Arts in Communication from the State University of New York College at Brockport.
+Karen previously served as the Communications Manager for CHADD.
 She has worked as a reporter in Western New York and as the editor-in-charge of a weekly newspaper along Lake Ontario.
-She taught journalism at the State University of New York at Fredonia and later became assistant director of campus ministry at Fredonia Newman Center.
-Today she has leadership roles with civic and social organizations in Maryland, while exploring the concept of modern-day village homesteading, with a large garden and pantry of full of home-canned goods.
+She taught journalism at the State University of New York at Fredonia and later became Assistant Director of Campus Ministry at Fredonia Newman Center.
+Today, she has leadership roles with civic and social organizations in Maryland, while exploring the concept of modern-day village homesteading, with a large garden and pantry full of home-canned goods.

 Melanie Yu, Marketing Specialist

-Melanie Yu holds a degree in marketing from the University of Pittsburgh.
-Melanie has experience in digital marketing and has created an online presence for several past companies, including Case Design/Remodeling, Hirshorn Zuckerman Design Group, DRFirst and Healthy Directions.
+Melanie Yu holds a Bachelor of Arts in Marketing from the University of Pittsburgh.
+Melanie has experience in digital marketing and has created an online presence for several companies, including Case Design/Remodeling, Hirshorn Zuckerman Design Group, DRFirst and Healthy Directions.
 She turned her photography hobby into a part-time wedding business and loves documenting a couple’s journey into their next big milestone in life.
 During wedding off-season, Melanie loves to explore the food scene, travel, and volunteer at the DC Central Kitchen and DC Food Bank.